Accessibility Tools

 Dear Mayor Elisabeth Blanik!

-There is still much for us to discover, so we will come back to your wonderful city again this year, as far as possible in these times.
+There is still much for us to discover, so that we will come back to your wonderful city again this year, as far as possible in these times.
 Greetings from the cathedral city of Cologne

 Claudia and Andreas Leidel, Cologne